The Days Are Just Too Short

-Like we said, the quality of the sleep is not always the same.
+As we said, the quality of sleep is not always the same.
 Scientists use a process called the sleep-wake cycle to determine it.
 The two main parts of the sleep-wake cycle are slow-wave sleep (aka deep sleep) and “rapid eye movement” or REM sleep.

-During deep sleep our blood pressure drops, breathing becomes steadier, and the brain gets less responsive to external stimulate.
+During deep sleep our blood pressure drops, breathing becomes steadier, and the brain gets less responsive to external stimulation.
 THIS PHASE IS CRUCIAL FOR BODY REGENERATION.

-During REM phase our brain reorganizes information, this when dreams occur.
-This phase is responsible for clearing irrelevant information, boosting memory by connecting the past 24 hours experiences to our previous experiences and facilitating learning and neural growth.
+During the REM phase, our brain reorganizes information, this when dreams occur.
+This phase is responsible for clearing irrelevant information, boosting memory by connecting the past 24 hours experiences to our previous experiences, and facilitating learning and neural growth.

 What will the lack of sleep do to you?

-Let’s take a closer look at the consequences we’ll be forced to face if we choose to disregard our body need for sleep.
-Those consequences have been researched into further details by researchers at the University of Pennsylvania and Washington State University.
+Let’s take a closer look at the consequences we’ll be forced to face if we choose to disregard our body’s need for sleep.
+Those consequences have been researched in further detail by researchers at the University of Pennsylvania and Washington State University.

 Moreover, this study showed that individuals who suffer from cumulated sleep debt don’t notice their own performance declines.